amabdallah/WaM-DaM/02UseCases/README.md

 **Use case # 6:** <a href="https://github.com/amabdallah/WaM-DaM/blob/master/02UseCases/UseCasesDocs/UseCasePage/Use_Case6.md" target="_blank"> What are the data and metadata differences between two scenarios? </a>
 This use cases show how WaM-DaM compares the differences in Topology, Metadata, and Data Values between two scenarios of the Lower Bear River model in WEAP.

+These six uses cases demonstrate how WaM-DaM can help users of scientists and practitioners to search for data for their models, keep track of important metadata, and compare similarities and differences across their data.
+We use diverse water management <a href="https://github.com/amabdallah/WaM-DaM/blob/master/02UseCases/UseCasesDocs/Data_Sources.md" target="_blank"> data sources </a> to demonstrate and verify WaM-DaM capabilities. we used this <a href="https://github.com/amabdallah/WaM-DaM/blob/master/03WaM-DaM_Schema/MatlabScript/AutomateLoadingDataToWaMDaM_08_24_2015.m" target="_blank"> Matlab Script </a> and these <a href="https://github.com/amabdallah/WaM-DaM/blob/master/02UseCases/UseCasesDocs/InputData_Workbooks/InputData_Workbooks.rar?raw=true" target="_blank"> Excel Workbooks </a> to load the data into WaM-DaM.

+For each use case, we provide the SQL command that is needed to execute the use case question and then we provide the answer.
+The reader is encouraged to execute the use case against the populated SQLite WaM-DaM database
+Download one of these pre-populated WaM-DaM SQLite database instance at your convenience and save it to a place that you can later navigate to, like the Desktop

 ========================================================================